Spell

 const [ { count } ] = query.count();

-cosnt posts = query.offset(page * pageSize).limit(pageSize);
+const posts = query.offset(page * pageSize).limit(pageSize);

 this.body = { count, posts }

-query.count() and query.offset() won't interfere with each other because new Spell gets returned everytime these methods were called.
+query.count() and query.offset() won't interfere with each other because new Spell gets returned every time these methods were called.
 For brevity, only the methods start with $ are documented.

 For performance reason, Bone use the prefixed with $ ones mostly.